awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Add the list of ZIP files that are part of this package from step 4\.
 Each file entry requires the file name and `sha256` hash value checksum\.
 Checksum values in the manifest must match the `sha256` hash value in the zipped assets to prevent package installation from failing\.

    To get the exact checksum from your installables, you can run the following commands\.
-On Linux, run `cat file_name.zip | openssl dgst -sha256`\.
-On Windows, run the `Get-FileHash -Path path_to_ZIP_file` cmdlet in [PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-6)\.
+On Linux, run `cat file-name.zip | openssl dgst -sha256`\.
+On Windows, run the `Get-FileHash -Path path-to-ZIP-file` cmdlet in [PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-6)\.

    The `"files"` section of the manifest includes one reference to each of the ZIP files in your package\.